-Back in 1973 the Ural Owners Club was formed in England to support the owners of the Russian Ural motorcycles.
-The club was then small with just a few people who owned various Russian bikes.
+Back in 1973 the Ural Owners Club was formed in England to support the owners of Classic Soviet motorcycles.
+The club was then small with just a few people who owned various Soviet bikes.
 The picture shows our first meeting in May 1974 at the Chequers pub car park in Stotfold, Bedforshire.

 From then on other Soviet motorcycles were imported such as the Jupiter, Voskhod, Minsk and Dnieper/Dnepr Motorcycles (& their associated Sidecars).
 The club became 'The Cossack Owners Club' and started growing and supporting other motorcycles which included those below: